mcoirad/mcoirad.github.io/_posts/2026-07-13-glyph-grammar-pt2.markdown

 The next step though is to make the generation smarter.
 Some sort of evolutionary algorithm or something would probably work.
-But until next time.
+But until next time. (hopefully next month, not next year!)